-2.1 Previous Inspection Reports
+2.1 Inspection Reports

-This is the seventh annual inspection of Ash Landfill No. 4 performed by a professional engineer (PE) licensed in the State of Nebraska as required by the CCR Rule.
+This is the ninth annual inspection of Ash Landfill No. 4 performed by a professional engineer (PE) licensed in the State of Nebraska as required by the CCR Rule.
 The previous annual PE inspections did not find signs of structural weakness or changes in geometry.
-The 2021 inspection report (Golder 2021) noted only minor areas for monitoring or maintenance:
+The 2023 inspection report (WSP 2023) noted only minor areas for monitoring or maintenance:

-- tracking and removal of burrowing animals - removal of woody vegetation growth on exterior slopes - continued monitoring of cracks on the embankment crest perimeter road
+- tracking and removal of burrowing animals. - removal of woody vegetation growth on exterior slopes. - continued monitoring of cracks on the embankment crest perimeter road.

 NPPD also performs weekly inspections of the ash disposal facility.
 Observations from the weekly inspections are recorded on inspection forms, which are maintained in the site operating record.
-The 2022 weekly inspection forms reported the following notable maintenance activities:
+The 2024 weekly inspection forms reported the following notable maintenance activities:

-- Maintenance was performed on the sump pumps. - Maintenance of erosion control features associated with the partial final cover on the north side of the ash disposal area was performed. - Removal of undesirable vegetation (including small cedar saplings) was ongoing throughout 2022. - Cracking was observed in the perimeter road around the crest of the facility embankment.
-The cracking was attributed to the warm and dry conditions desiccating the surface soils.
+- The underdrain level controller experienced an issue starting the week of March 13, 2024.
+The repairs were completed the week of September 18, 2024. - Removal of undesirable vegetation (including small cedar saplings) was ongoing throughout 2024. - Cracking was observed in the perimeter road around the crest of the facility embankment.
+The cracking was attributed to warm and dry conditions desiccating the surface soils.
+Cracking was observed to improve after rains but return with periods of warm, dry weather.